cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/outlook-notifications.md

 {{% image src="/integrations/integration_builder/findings_outlook_notifications/start_recipe.png" alt="Start recipe" %}}

 Once the recipe is running, you will see the jobs tab to monitor any events.
 This can be left open to verify whether a created finding triggers the desired notification.
-The recipe will continue running even when closing the tab, until "Stop recipe" gets clicked.
+The recipe will continue running even when the tab is closed.
+Click "Stop recipe" if you need to stop running it, or to edit it.

 {{% image src="/integrations/integration_builder/findings_outlook_notifications/running_recipe.png" alt="Running recipe" %}}